stevexenios/RDM/README.md

 * Inserted some data into the students table using `./sql/data_insrts.sql`
 * Connected to the DB using `./code/connect.py`
 * In directory `./sql`there are files: `question_1.sql, question_2.sql, and question_3.sql` which have the solutions for the last 3 questions.

+## Corrections

+* Majors should be directly related to Departments.
+* A Many to one relation, Major to Department.
+* Enables changes(adds/removals) to departments to be easily integrated with Majors table.